benjamincrozat/content/posts/pest-3.md

        ->pr(25);
    ```

-3. **Assign Tests to Team Members**:
-   Delegate responsibilities by assigning tests to specific team members:
+3. **Assign Tests to Team Members**: Delegate responsibilities by assigning tests to specific team members:

    ```php
    test('…', function () { … })
        ->assignee('benjamincrozat');
    ```

-4. **Add Notes to Tests**:
-   Include additional context or instructions with your tests:
+4. **Add Notes to Tests**: Include additional context or instructions with your tests:

    ```php
    test('…', function () { … })
        ->note('Focus on optimizing the user lookup query.');
    ```

-5. **Command-Line Interface**:
-   Pest 3 introduces new CLI commands to manage your todos:
+5. **Command-Line Interface**: There are new options allowing you to filter and run tests based on their associated issues, assignees, pull requests, or notes.

    ```bash
    pest --issue=11
    pest --assignee=benjamincrozat --pr=1
    pest --notes
    ```

-   These commands allow you to filter and run tests based on their associated issues, assignees, pull requests, or notes.

-This feature set transforms Pest from just a testing framework into a powerful project management tool.
-It allows you to:

-- Keep your tests and project management tightly integrated
-- Easily track which features are being tested and their current status
-- Assign responsibilities and track progress directly from your test suite
-- Maintain a clear link between your tests, the issues they address, and the pull requests that implement them